The anti-doping rules

 As someone who supports an athlete, it’s important that you have an understanding of New Zealand’s Sports Anti-Doping Rules so that you can ensure athletes are following the rules.

 It’s also important that you follow the rules, because many of these now extend to explicitly cover athlete support personnel.

-There are ten anti-doping rule violations and in summary the ten rule violations are:
+There are eleven anti-doping rule violations and in summary the ten rule violations are:

 - the presence of a prohibited substance or its metabolites or markers in an athlete’s sample